eric-tang40/messagingApp/README.md

 - Extension Pack for Java
 - JavaFX Support by Shrey Pandya
 - Language Support for Java(TM) by Red Hat

+### Installing python notes
+- We are using 3.12.x, which can be download at: https://www.python.org/downloads/release/python-3126.
+- Remember to add python to PATH environments variables when setting up, there is a checkbox for that at the bottom left corner when first running the installer file.
+- Go to this site to install pip the first time: https://pip.pypa.io/en/stable/installation/, remember to pick your operating system, we recommend using the ensurepip method(the first one on the site).

 ## Setup Instructions